 You’ve probably tuned out by now.
 Democrats want to force the publication of President Trump’s tax returns, while Trump resists at every turn.
 Lawyers are getting rich, while voters learn nothing new.

-If those returns do become public within the next 12 months or so, they could rattle Trump’s reelection bid, for at least three reasons.
+If Trump’s returns do become public within the next 12 months or so, they could rattle Trump’s reelection bid, for at least three reasons.
 First, it’s possible Trump pays a very low tax rate compared with ordinary workers.
-As a developer, he enjoys tax breaks that can sharply lower tax payments.
+As a real estate developer, he enjoys tax breaks that can sharply lower tax payments.
 And investment income, which is how wealthy people earn much of their money, is typically taxed at lower rates than income on labor.

 Developer tax breaks

 The average American worker pays about 14% of his or her earnings in federal income tax, not counting extra payments like the taxes that fund Social Security and Medicare.
 Joe Biden paid about 33% of his gross earnings in federal income taxes in 2018.
 Elizabeth Warren paid 27% and Bernie Sanders paid 24%.
 Trump’s rate is probably way lower, and it’s possible he has paid 0 taxes in some years, since he can claim business losses that slash his tax obligation.
 The leading Dems don’t run the kind of business Trump does and don’t benefit from those tax breaks.